-ADR is not obligatory unless the parties have entered into a contract which makes any procedure mandatory.
+Engaging with ADR is not obligatory, unless you and your opponent have entered into a contract which makes any of the procedures outlined above mandatory.

-Having said this, pre-action protocols to the court process in England and Wales require you to consider ADR before you initiate legal proceedings.
-This means that failing to comply with the requirements of the relevant pre-action protocol governing the nature of your dispute – including the requirement to properly consider engaging with ADR – could result in cost sanctions being imposed by the court irrespective of the outcome of the case.
+Having said this, the pre-action protocols related to the court process in England and Wales require you to consider ADR before you initiate legal proceedings.
+This means that failing to comply with the requirements of the relevant pre-action protocol governing the nature of your dispute – including the requirement to properly consider engaging with ADR – could result in cost sanctions being imposed by the court, irrespective of the outcome of the case.
 This is not a consideration that ought to be dismissed lightly.

 Which ADR method is best for you?

 The most suitable type of ADR for your business will depend on your objectives.
-Consider these questions to help you decide which is best for your business:
+Consider these questions to help you decide which is best for your circumstances:

 - Have you and the party to the dispute entered an agreement which makes any form of ADR compulsory?

 If so, engaging in the prescribed method of ADR is definitely compulsory.
-If you’re not sure, it’s crucial to review the written agreement to identify whether the agreement details the procedure in circumstances of a dispute.
+If you’re not sure, it’s crucial to review the written agreement to identify whether the agreement details the procedure in instances of a dispute arising.

-- Is your main priority to preserve your relationship?
+- Is your main priority to preserve your relationship with the other party?